andrews1022/react-typescript-project-setup/gatsby/builder-io-starter-updated-packages.md

-# Gatsby Starter - Builder.io
+# Gatsby Starter - Builder.io Updated Packages

 This is my personal approach for generating a project using the [Builder.io Gatsby Starter](https://github.com/BuilderIO/gatsby-starter-builder) and update it to: